 This paper uses examples from the neighboring countries Austria (ELGA), Liechtenstein (EGD), and Switzerland (Swiss Post) to show that best practices already exist for healthcare platforms on a national basis.
 These platforms incorporate service providers involved in treating patients.
 Moreover, it looks at the example of University Medical Centre Mannheim (UMM), Germany, which uses a platform for institution-wide clinical solutions.
 This platform offers a real-world clinical testing environment as well as technical facilities for the testing and development of different digital solutions.

 The first step is to establish a regulatory framework for achieving initial standards for the digitalization of healthcare

 - A modern infrastructure is essential.
 Platform concepts allow providers to achieve greater independence from existing systems by making manageable investments while also building up modern software infrastructure.

-- Health data is probably one of the most sensitive forms of data, and its secure storage and handling must not only be guaranteed, but also clearly communicated to patients to increase their acceptance.
+- Health data is probably one of the most sensitive forms of data, and its secure storage and handling must be guaranteed and clearly communicated to patients to increase their acceptance.

 - For both service providers and patients, it is possible to boost acceptance of platform solutions by making improvements to user-friendliness.

 - Standardization and interoperability are essential when it comes to the application of digital platforms in healthcare so that users can switch between platforms and services while the independence of the individual platforms is maintained.